 Global Warming or Climate Change?

-Just like many other websites and personal blogs, on this site the terms global warming and climate change are used very interchangeably.
+And on this site the terms global warming and climate change are used very interchangeably as well.
 But what is the actual difference between these terms?
-In moving forward, there is an important difference that I recommend you should at be aware of.
+If you are not already aware, in moving forward there is an important difference that you should at be aware of!

 As you may recall, we previously defined global warming as the gradually increasing trend in the overall temperature of the earth’s atmosphere.
 According to the National Oceanic and Atmospheric Administration, the earth’s combined land and ocean temperature has increased at an average rate of 0.13 degrees Fahrenheit ( 0.08 degrees Celsius) per decade since 1880.
 In addition, the average rate of increase after 1981 has more than doubled to 0.32°F (0.18°C ) per decade.